717-830-8454

 Managing Vegetation

-Trim trees and vegetation near your roof to prevent damage from falling branches and to discourage wildlife from accessing the roof.
+Trim trees and vegetation near your roof to prevent damage from falling branches.
 Overhanging branches can scratch and puncture the roof surface, leading to leaks and other issues.
+It also will help reduce the formation of moss and algae which will decrease the longevity of the roofing system.

 Prompt Leak Repairs

-Address leaks immediately to prevent water damage to the interior of your property.
-Flat roofs are particularly susceptible to leaks at seams and around flashings.
+Repair leaks immediately to prevent water damage to the interior of your property.
+Flat roofs are particularly prone to leaks at seams and around flashings after 20 years.
 Regular maintenance checks can help identify and rectify these issues promptly.
+The epdm structure itself will last longer vs the flashings on the roof.

 Weight Management

 Be mindful of the weight your flat roof bears, especially during winter.
-Snow and ice accumulation can exert significant pressure on the roof structure.
-If necessary, safely remove excess snow or ice to prevent structural damage.
+Snow and ice accumulation can create pressure on the roof structure.
+If necessary, safely remove excess snow or ice to prevent structural damage or a contastrify.

 Drainage System Care

-Ensure that your roof’s drainage system, including gutters and downspouts, is clear of obstructions.
+Ensure that your gutters and downspouts are clear of debris and clogs.
 A functional drainage system is critical for preventing water accumulation on your flat roof.

 Seams and Membranes Inspection

-Regularly inspect the seams, membranes, and flashings of your roof for signs of wear and tear.
-Any identified issues should be repaired swiftly to maintain the roof’s integrity.
+Regularly inspect the seams, membranes, and flashings on your roof for wear and tear.
+Any issues should be repaired swiftly to maintain the roof’s integrity.

-Teflon Roofing, based in Chambersburg, PA, emphasizes the importance of a proactive approach to roof maintenance.
+Teflon Roofing, based in Chambersburg, PA.
+We emphasize the importance of a proactive approach to roof maintenance.
 By adhering to these guidelines, homeowners and businesses can extend the life of their flat roofs and prevent costly repairs down the line.

 Site Logo/Icon